xonixx/makesure/README.md

 @depends_on parameterized_goal @args "$HELLO world" # interpolated inside string
 ```

-You can also rely on parameterized goals [parameters interpolation](https://github.com/xonixx/makesure/issues/153).

 Having the above in `Makesurefile` will produce next output when ran with `./makesure goal1`:
 ```
   goal 'parameterized_goal@hello' ...